loader image

 Neil Armfield

 Neil Armfield is a leading Australian director of theatre, opera and film.
 Alongside Rachel Healy, Neil was Artistic Director of Adelaide Festival between 2017 and 2022.
 Prior to that, Neil was the Artistic Director of Belvoir St Theatre for 17 years, which he also co-founded.
-As Artistic Director of Belvoir, and for other companies, Neil has directed over 50 productions including a focus on new and Indigenous writing, Shakespeare, David Hare and Patrick White.

 Some highlights include; The Tempest, Hamlet, Up the Road, Summer of the Seventeenth Doll, Keating!, Toy Symphony, Dallas Winmar’s Aliwa, Angels in America, A Cheery Soul, Signal Driver and The Blind Giant is Dancing.